sindevil/learnit/readme.txt

-git is a distributed version control system git is a free system
+git is a distributed versio control system git is a free software distributed under the GPL